sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 	said the mock                   19

 Just for fun: of the 25,774 distinct trigrams, 23,294 (90.4%) appear only once, and more than 99.9% appear 12 times or fewer!

+## Part 6: Reading a data file

+During this class, there are times when we will need to read data files that appear in particular formats.
+Thus, as a final exercise, we will write code to read one such file (that will be used in a future assignment).

+The data will be in the form of files like this:

+	Outlook=Sunny,Temperature=Hot,Humidity=High,Wind=Weak,No
+	Outlook=Sunny,Temperature=Hot,Humidity=High,Wind=Strong,No
+	Outlook=Overcast,Temperature=Hot,Humidity=High,Wind=Weak,Yes
+	Outlook=Rain,Temperature=Mild,Humidity=High,Wind=Weak,Yes
+	Outlook=Rain,Temperature=Cool,Humidity=Normal,Wind=Weak,Yes
+	Outlook=Rain,Temperature=Cool,Humidity=Normal,Wind=Strong,No
+	Outlook=Overcast,Temperature=Cool,Humidity=Normal,Wind=Strong,Yes
+	Outlook=Sunny,Temperature=Mild,Humidity=High,Wind=Weak,No
+	Outlook=Sunny,Temperature=Cool,Humidity=Normal,Wind=Weak,Yes
+	Outlook=Rain,Temperature=Mild,Humidity=Normal,Wind=Weak,Yes
+	Outlook=Sunny,Temperature=Mild,Humidity=Normal,Wind=Strong,Yes
+	Outlook=Overcast,Temperature=Mild,Humidity=High,Wind=Strong,Yes
+	Outlook=Overcast,Temperature=Hot,Humidity=Normal,Wind=Weak,Yes
+	Outlook=Rain,Temperature=Mild,Humidity=High,Wind=Strong,No

+Each line of the file represents a training instance for a classification task.
+Lines consist of a series of comma-separated fields.
+Each field (except the last) is in the format `FEATURE=VALUE`.
+The last field is a label for the instance.

+Your job is to write a program called `CountFeatures` that takes a file path and prints a list of feature values and their counts, broken down by label, with everything sorted alphabetically.  **Critically**, your program must be flexible enough to handle files with **any features** and **any labels**, as long as it conforms to the same format of comma-separated `FEATURE=VALUE` pairs follwed by a label.
+You can assume that no feature, value, or label will ever contain either a comma or an equals sign.

+Given that the above data is found in a file called `data1.txt`, I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

+    $ sbt "run-main nlp.a0.CountFeatures /Users/dhg/texts/data1.txt"
+	No              5
+	    Humidity
+	        High            4
+	        Normal          1
+	    Outlook
+	        Rain            2
+	        Sunny           3
+	    Temperature
+	        Cool            1
+	        Hot             2
+	        Mild            2
+	    Wind
+	        Strong          3
+	        Weak            2
+	Yes             9
+	    Humidity
+	        High            3
+	        Normal          6
+	    Outlook
+	        Overcast        4
+	        Rain            3
+	        Sunny           2
+	    Temperature
+	        Cool            3
+	        Hot             2
+	        Mild            4
+	    Wind
+	        Strong          3
+	        Weak            6

+If I run it with a file `data2.txt` that contains:

+	word=the,word=movie,word=was,word=the,word=worst,neg=worst,-
+	word=i,word=loved,word=this,word=movie,pos=loved,+
+	word=the,word=best=,word=actor,word=was,word=bad,pos=best,neg=bad,-
+	word=hated,word=this,word=terrible,word=movie,neg=terrible,neg=hated,-
+	word=had,word=a,word=chase,word=and,word=a,word=fight,neutral

+Then I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

+    $ sbt "run-main nlp.a0.CountFeatures /Users/dhg/texts/data2.txt"
+	+               1
+	    pos
+	        loved           1
+	    word
+	        i               1
+	        loved           1
+	        movie           1
+	        this            1
+	-               3
+	    neg
+	        bad             1
+	        hated           1
+	        terrible        1
+	        worst           1
+	    pos
+	        best            1
+	    word
+	        actor           1
+	        bad             1
+	        best            1
+	        hated           1
+	        movie           2
+	        terrible        1
+	        the             3
+	        this            1
+	        was             2
+	        worst           1
+	neutral         1
+	    word
+	        a               2
+	        and             1
+	        chase           1
+	        fight           1
+	        had             1